 If you’re truly burnt out from Cinque Terre, the region has a lot of equally beautiful towns for you to explore and get lost in.
 Pull up a map and look at your options.

 For example, I actually stayed in a small fishing village, Camogli, after visiting Cinque Terre, and it was so peaceful.
 The main streets, cutting along the beach, felt “real” to me if that makes sense.
-Camogli has a lot of things to do.
+Not to mention, Camogli has a lot of things to do.

 So, feel free to expand your itinerary if you’re spending 2 days in Cinque Terre.